akx/hackathon_whjr-covid-calculator/README.md

 # About
 This is for calculating the probability of getting Corona-Virus by inputting your data like age , body pain and other things.
-This was made for a Hackathon by WHJR Or WhiteHat JR.
+This was made for a Hackathon by WHJR Or WhiteHat JR to defeat Covid-19.
+I am a coder in India which is in a serious crisis of COVID.

 ## Installation
 Download Python (https://www.python.org/downloads/)